Select Page

 Review of Proposals

 Funding is limited and competitive.
-Applications will be reviewed, evaluated, and awarded twice per semester until available funds are expended.
-Students are encouraged to request funds as early as possible.
-It may take up to four weeks after the final cut-off deadline for notifications and processing of awards.
+Applications will be reviewed, evaluated, and awarded once per semester until available funds are expended.
+It may take up to four weeks after the deadline for notifications of awards.

 Contact Professional and Academic Development